Choose the Best School for Your Aircraft Dispatching Career

 K.T.
 FAA Aviation Inspector December 4, 2001

-Sheffield School offers free Refresher Training for our graduates as well as free Technical Support
+Sheffield School Offers Free Refresher Training for Our Graduates, as Well as Free Technical Support

 We also love to take any technical questions (on “gray” areas) that may arise at work.
 We’ve fielded calls from the smallest of companies to largest air carriers.
 Remember – you’ll find us at Sheffield School and nowhere else.

-Sheffield School continues to receive requests for recurrent/refresher training from GRADUATES of other schools.
+Sheffield School continues to receive requests for recurrent/refresher training from graduates of other schools.
 This speaks for itself.

 Prior to and following graduation, we’ll support you in your job search and technical support when you have a problem.
 You can’t receive this continued “lifetime” support from a school that has had FAA violations, investigations, suspensions, or shutdowns.
-Some schools will not be around long – certainly not 60 years or more.
+Some schools will not be around long – certainly not 74 years or more.

-Sheffield School Doesn’t Cancel Classes!
+Sheffield School Doesn’t Cancel Classes

 “Can you please guarantee to me that you will not cancel my class due to low enrollment?” is a question we receive often.
 Although some schools have a minimum student enrollment requirement of as many as 12 students, Sheffield School does not penalize our prospective students and customers in this manner.
 Other schools won’t even tell you that they have a minimum enrollment requirement until they simply cancel.
 This occurred once within 5 days of the class start date at another school and affected a number of international students who already had their student visas!
-Sheffield School does not typically have a low enrollment, but even if we enrolled only one student, we would run the class – once again, having full-time instructors has it’s benefits, and nobody gets hurt or “ripped off.”
+Sheffield School does not typically have a low enrollment, but even if we enrolled only one student, we would run the class – once again, having full-time instructors has its benefits, and nobody gets hurt or “ripped off.”

 Commitment to the Airline Industry

 We have made a promise to the airline industry.
 That promise is to produce the most qualified, and prepared graduates that enter the job market.
 We do not believe in handing under-qualified students to the airlines.
-We guarantee that those students passing our course have earned their license.
+We guarantee that those students passing our course have earned their certificate.
 Many airlines have seen the light and have complained vigorously about uneducated graduates who must be “reprogrammed” because of inadequate education.

 No school can match the quality and quantity of our student/graduate and airline testimonials.
-You may notice other schools’ web sites with ZERO testimonials or very few testimonials, most or all of which are UNDATED.
+You may notice other schools’ web sites with ZERO testimonials or very few testimonials, most, or all of which are UNDATED.
 Interestingly enough, these schools dated them in the past, then removed them to disguise their lack of consistent and recent praise.
 Visit our Testimonials page for a huge variety of testimonials including students who DID NOT attend Sheffield, but wish they had!

 We don’t teach out of a garage.
 We don’t instruct out of a hotel room or rent a small conference room.
-We provide pictures, including 3-D tours of our facilities.
+We provide pictures, including tours of our facilities.
 Nothing is hidden from view.
 You’re welcome to tour our facilities if you’d like.

 Online ADX Training